speardragon/speardragon.github.io/_posts/System/HCI/[HCI] 4. Computer.md

 ## Liquid crystal displays (LCD)

-- Smaller, lighter, and … no radiation problems.  Found on phones, portables and notebooks, … and increasingly on desktop and for home TV  also used in dedicated displays: digital watches, mobile phones, HiFi controls
+- Smaller, lighter, and … no radiation problems.
+- Found on phones, portables and notebooks, … and increasingly on desktop and for home TV
+- also used in dedicated displays: digital watches, mobile phones, HiFi controls
 - How it works …
   - Top plate transparent and polarised, bottom plate reflecting or transparent.
-  - Voltage applied to crystal changes polarisation and hence colour
+  - Voltage applied to crystal changes polarisation(편광) and hence colour
   - Light reflected not emitted => less eye strain
   - For a device with an internal light source has a backlight